Events

 Previous Design Session

-The Engraft Design Session held on January 13-14, 2025, at The Summit Hotel in Cincinnati focused on advancing key initiatives within the Engraft network.
-The session began with a patient and caregiver dinner on January 12, fostering engagement with those directly impacted by bone marrow transplant outcomes.
+The Engraft Design Session held on June 23-24, 2025, at The Lytle Park Hotel in Cincinnati focused on advancing key initiatives within the Engraft network.
+The session began with a patient and caregiver dinner on June 22, fostering engagement with those directly impacted by bone marrow transplant outcomes.
 The following morning included a board meeting, where updates were shared, and leadership roles were finalized.